SoftMoore/CPRL-Kt/README.md

      }
 ````

-2. Module `CVM` contains classes that implement the CVM, the virtual machine (emulator) for CPRL.
+2. Module `edu.citadel.cvm` (`CVM`) contains classes that implement the CVM, the virtual machine (emulator) for CPRL.
 It also contains classes that implement both a CVM assembler and a CVM disassembler.
 This module has a dependency on the `Compiler` module as described in item 1 above.
 Its Java module definition is as follows:

 ````java
    module edu.citadel.cvm